-The Target of Evaluation (TOE) is the Trusted Platform Module SLB9665_2.0 (or SLB9665_2.0 in short), version v5.60.2677.00, including related guidance documentation as described in the Security Target.
+The Target of Evaluation (TOE) is the Trusted Platform Module SLB9670_2.0 (or SLB9670_2.0 in short), version v7.62.3126.00 and 7.62.3127.00, including related guidance documentation as described in the Security Target.
+The versions v7.62.3126.00 and v7.62.3127.00 include the identical source code, where the v7.62.3127.00 is used for field upgrade.

 The TOE is an integrated circuit and software platform that provides computer manufacturers with the core components of a subsystem used to assure authenticity, integrity and confidentiality in e-commerce and internet communications within a Trusted Computing Platform.
-The SLB9665_2.0 is a complete solution implementing the version 2.0 of the TCG Trusted Platform Module Library Family "2.0" Specification and the TCG PC Client Specific Platform TPM Profile (PTP) Family "2.0" Specification.
+The SLB9670_2.0 is a complete solution implementing the version 2.0 of the TCG Trusted Platform Module Library Family "2.0" Specification and the TCG PC Client Specific Platform TPM Profile (PTP) Family "2.0" Specification.

-The SLB9665_2.0 uses the Low Pin Count Interface (LPC) as defined by Intel for the integration into existing PC mainboards.
+The SLB9670_2.0 uses the Serial Peripheral Interface (SPI) for the integration into existing PC mainboards.
+The SLB9670_2.0 is basically a secure controller with the following added functionality: